MSci Developmental Biology / Course details

 - Students need to present data and answer questions in written format in order to show their understanding of the science.
 This is practised informally during the practical classes, and is formally assessed in written end of unit examinations.

-The questions or exercises in the practical manual are there to test your understanding and you should get feedback on your answers from staff or demonstrators before you leave each laboratory session.
-After each practical, you will be required to complete the post-lab work on Blackboard.
-This work is designed to test your understanding of concepts, test your problem-solving and analytical skills, complete the learning outcomes for the practical and give you an opportunity to practise answering short answer questions.
+The questions or exercises in the practical manual are there to test your understanding and you should get feedback on your answers from staff or demonstrators.
+Problem sets are available.
+This work is designed to test your understanding of concepts, test your problem-solving and analytical skills, complete the learning outcomes for the practical and give you an opportunity to practise answering problems.
 There are hints available and a link to the discussion forums if you get stuck.
 Model answers are also available.
 You will get feedback on your overall performance for the unit in the form of the final mark released in Semester 2.
-Additional practice problems/questions [including some with model answers or feedback] will be made available during the semester and should support your preparation for the written examination.
+Additional practice problems/questions [including some with model answers or feedback] will be made available during the semester and should support your preparation for the examination.

-Drop-in sessions for help with data-handling and post-lab work will be available in the weeks following each practical session.
+Drop-in sessions for help with data-handling and online work will be available in the weeks following each practical session.

 Practical Skills in Biomolecular Sciences; Reed et al., Pearson